 The results shown in this certificate are metrologically traceable to the International System of Units (SI) or recognised measurement standards.
+The certificate shall not be reproduced except in full without approval of the laboratory.

 No. 11A&11B, KAI FONG GARDEN, PING CHE ROAD, FANLING, NEW TERRITORIES, HONG KONG